The internet isn’t that old – depending on when you start counting.

 Learn more from Kim

-Kim Komando hosts a good handful of podcasts at PodcastK.
+Kim Komando hosts a good handful of podcasts on our podcasts page.
 You’ll hear all of the best podcasts on tech, cyberlaw and more.
 Here’s one podcast you should hear:

 Kim Komando gives you trusted tech news you need to stay up-to-date.
 Listen and be informed every day.

 It’s easy to subscribe!
-Just click the iTunes, Google Play or Spotify links to subscribe via your smartphone, or download individual episodes on your computer by clicking the “Download” link in the bottom right of each episode’s summary.
+Just click the iTunes or Spotify links to subscribe via your smartphone, or download individual episodes on your computer by clicking the “Download” link in the bottom right of each episode’s summary.